TheRealCaleb116/Team-4480-Code-2018/CONTRIBUTOR_GUIDE.md

 4. Peer Developer reviews changes
 5. If the developer likes the change, the developer approves the Pull Request
 6. Now the code is in the master branch and is 'production ready'

+## Tasks ##

+If you have a feature or bug you would like done/fixed, you can create a Github Issue (it is a tab on the website).
+Just describe what you want done into the form.

+By creating issues, we can easily track what needs to be done and what problems there are.

+This is also similar to how the real-world works with a piece of software called Agile.

 Please follow this process.
 If you have any questions on the process (errors with Github, don't understand, etc.), please just ask Caleb or Josh